 The steps below explain how you can convert an FCPX file (MOV video for this example) to MP4 with Wondershare UniConverter:

 Step 1 Click Add Files and Import a Video.

-Launch Wondershare UniConverter on your Windows or Mac computer (a Windows 10 PC is used here for example), ensure that you are on the Convert tile (this can be confirmed from the top of the interface), click the Add Files icon from the center of the window, and use the Open box to import a video file you want to convert to MP4.
+Launch Wondershare UniConverter on your Windows or Mac computer (a Windows 10 PC is used here, for example).
+Ensure that you are on the Video Converter tile (this can be confirmed from the top of the interface), click the Add Files icon from the center of the window, and use the Open box to import a video file you want to convert to MP4.

 Step 2 Choose MP4 as Output Format.

-Click and open the Convert all files to menu from the top-right corner, go to the Video tab if not already selected, choose MP4 from the left pane of the menu, and choose your preferred preset from the right (Same as source here for demonstration).
+Click and open Output Format at the bottom, go to the Video tab if not already selected, choose MP4 from the left pane of the menu, and choose your preferred preset from the right (Same as a source here for demonstration).

 Step 3 Select Output Folder and Convert.

-In the Output field at the bottom of the interface, choose a folder you want to save the exported file to, and click Convert from the right side of the video you imported to export as MP4 Final Cut Pro videos.
-Alternatively, you can click Convert All from the bottom-right corner if you have imported multiple source files, and want to do bulk conversions of all the videos in a single go.
+In the File Location field at the bottom of the interface, choose a folder you want to save the exported file to, and click Convert from the right side of the video you imported to export as MP4 Final Cut Pro videos.
+Alternatively, you can click Start All from the bottom-right corner if you have imported multiple source files, and want to do bulk conversions of all the videos in a single go.

 Even though Final Cut export mp4 is the easiest method to have an MP4 file extracted out of an FCPX project, this is only helpful if you have made any advanced modifications to the original footage.
 However, there might be instances where you somehow got a file that was created using Final Cut Pro X, and your current operating system or the video player fails to recognize the clip due to missing codecs or unsupported format.
 This gap can be easily bridged by using an efficient third-party program like Wondershare UniConverter that is not only a simple conversion tool but is unique because of around 1,000+ supported formats.